Crying Child Who Is Not Acting Normally

 Crying is a child's first way of communicating.
-Parents and caregivers become better over time at identifying their child's cry.
-Along with crying, a child may not act normally when something is wrong with him or her.
-Infection, illness, injury or pain, or a medical problem may cause a child to not act normally.
+Along with crying, a child may not act normally when something is wrong.
+Infection, illness, injury, pain, or a medical problem may cause a child to cry and not act normally.

-If your baby has colic, you may be concerned that a health condition is causing the excessive crying.
-Usually a baby with colic isn't crying because of pain or physical discomfort.
-But it is important to be aware that health problems or injuries can cause a baby to cry excessively.
+If your baby has colic, you may be concerned that a health condition is causing your baby to cry a lot.
+In most cases, a baby with colic isn't crying because of pain or physical discomfort.
+But it's important to be aware that health problems or injuries can cause a baby to cry a lot.
 And it's important to watch for related signs.

-- Looks or acts different, such as a change in balance or coordination
+- Look or act different.
+You may notice a change in balance or coordination.

-- Appears confused or doesn't interact with people or objects in his or her environment.
+- Seem confused or not interact with people or objects in their environment.
 Look for a change in the level of consciousness.

-- Sleeps more or appears to have no energy
+- Sleep more or seem to have no energy.

-- Cries more than usual or cries during sleep
+- Cry more than usual or cry during sleep.

-- Has refused two feedings in a row or is vomiting
+- Refuse two feedings in a row or vomit.

-- Cries and is fussy after 24 hours of home treatment
+- Cry and be fussy after 24 hours of home treatment.

-- Has swelling over a body part and cries (pain cry) when the area is touched or moved
+- Have swelling over a body part and cry (pain cry) when the area is touched or moved.

-- Refuses to use an arm or leg or refuses to walk or stand.
+- Refuse to use an arm or leg or refuse to walk or stand.
 (This is for children who are old enough to walk.
 Children usually start to walk when they are 9 to 15 months of age.)